Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 * Amount of network bandwidth required by the worker - We recommend at least 10 MB/s per concurrent client.
 This resource is less important if a majority of tasks have locality and use short circuit.

+The metric "Worker.ActiveClients" displays the current number of clients connected to a particular worker, and can be used to estimate the peak usage.

 ## Alluxio Master Configuration